-- 1. Describe professional development support for faculty in any employment status (tenured/tenure track, full time non-tenure track, and part time faculty) and/or staff who seek to develop or deepen community engaged approaches and methods. - 2.
+- As evidence provided for your earlier classification, you described the ways the institution offers professional development support for faculty in any employment status (tenured/tenure track, full time non-tenure track, and part time faculty), staff, and/or community partners who seek to develop or deepen community engaged approaches and methods.
+For re-classification, describe what currently is in place and what has changed, if anything, with professional development for community engagement.
+How have the content, program, approaches, or audience for professional development changed since the last classification?
+What have been the results? - 2.
 In the context of your institution's community engagement support services and goals, describe at least two but not more than four examples from the following practices, as they specifically relate to community engagement (maximum word count 1000):

-Professional development programs Facilitation of partnerships

-Remote/on-line community engagement

-Student teaching assistants

-Planning/design stipends

-Support for student transportation

-Eligibility for institutional awards

-Inclusion of community engagement in evaluation criteria

-Program grants

-Participation on campus councils or committees related to community engagement

-Research, conference, or travel support

-Support for peer-reviewed publishing about community engagement

-Training to understand diversity, inclusion, and equity related to community engagement
+Professional development programs Facilitation of partnerships Remote/on-line community engagement Student teaching assistants Planning/design stipends Support for student transportation Eligibility for institutional awards Inclusion of community engagement in evaluation criteria Program grants Participation on campus councils or committees related to community engagement Research, conference, or travel support Support for peer-reviewed publishing about community engagement Training to understand diversity, inclusion, and equity related to community engagement